How to Claim Lost Wages from a Car Accident

 Who Pays for Lost Wages in a Car Accident?

 It’s important to file a claim as most car insurance policies cover bodily injury.
-In a more serious case, you may have to file a personal injury lawsuit against the other driver, in which case the driver’s personal funds would contribute to covering your lost wages.
+In more serious cases, you may have to file a personal injury lawsuit against the other driver, in which case their personal funds contribute to covering your lost wages.

-For instance, if you earn $15 an hour and missed 40 hours of work, your lost wages would be $600.
-If you are a salaried worker, lost wages will simply be calculated by looking at how much of your salary you would have earned during the time at work missed.
+For instance, if you earn $15 an hour and miss 40 hours of work, your lost wages would be $600.
+If you are a salaried worker, the calculation for lost wages considers how much of your salary you would have earned during the time at work missed.

 How to File a Claim

-- File a Lawsuit – In the event of a more serious case you may have to file a lawsuit against the other party.
+- File a lawsuit: In the event of a more serious case, you may have to file a lawsuit against the other party.

-The Demand Package
+What is a Demand Package

 How Long Does It Take To Get Lost Wages From A Car Accident?